Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 One Last View of Charyn Canyon

-After leaving Charyn Canyon, we stopped for 15 minutes at Black Canyon.
-Black Canyon is supposed to look like the surface of the moon and the observation area provided quite a view.
-Once again, without the guide in our van, we never learned any information about Black Canyon other than what I read in the tour brochure.
+After leaving Charyn Canyon, we stopped for about 15 minutes at Black Canyon.
+Black Canyon is supposed to look like the surface of the moon, and the observation area provided a great view.

 Black Canyon